 In the Marvel universe, they're called 'Mutates.'
 A mutant is born with it; a mutate is someone who has been altered.

-Though S.P.I.N did tend to avert this at first.
-The Nanites had to be specifically designed for the intended victim, and wouldn't work on anyone else (unless they had the same power etc).
-Eventually , generic ones were developed, but these only covered common powers rather than everything (Spiderman got stung with them once, - he lost his strength/agillity, but kept his spider sense) and were temporary in effect, which fit better.
+Though S.P.I.N. did tend to avert this at first.
+The nanites had to be specifically designed for the intended victim, and wouldn't work on anyone else (unless they had the same power etc).
+Eventually, generic ones were developed, but these only covered common powers rather than everything (Spider-Man got stung with them once - he lost his strength & agility, but kept his spider-sense) and were temporary in effect, which fit better.

 A literal example of Powers as Programs: the DC supervillain Prometheus, who uses a helmet that allows him to download other people's physical skills and knowledge for his own use (he can't duplicate superpowers, though).
 Hilariously, Batman defeats him by overwriting his fighting skills with the physical skills of Stephen Hawking.